 Weather was also an unknown, with rain falling sporadically and often.
 “Bring something warm and something to keep you dry,” Jen advises.

-“Of all the photos, I think I edited about half, some of which I kept just for myself and Alex,” Jen shares.
-Half of the edited images wound up online for friends and family to enjoy.
+Jen shares, “Of all the photos, I think I edited about half, some of which I kept just for myself and Alex.”
+Then half of the edited images wound up online for friends and family to enjoy.

 Care for your photos like you’d care for a client’s

 When the shoot is over and your editing is complete, show your engagement pictures the same love you’d show a client’s images.

 - Store a copy in a cloud backup like Google Drive or iCloud

 - Set your ShootProof gallery to automatically Archive when (if) it expires, so you can reactivate it at any time

 Don’t let your engagement pictures live solely on social media.
 Make prints to hang on your walls, and create an heirloom album you can open over and over.